calebtuttle/portfoliobuilder/docs/scoring.md

 This document describes the methodology of the scoring system used by the value weighting method.

 ## Overview
 Each stock receives a score.
 A stock with a higher score receives more weight.
+A score only has meaning in relation to other stocks in the same basket.
 Each stock's score consists of two sub-scores, Valuation and Quality, such that the total score = (Valuation * 0.5) + (Quality * 0.5).

 The Valuation score increases as the stock's Valuation ratios decrease.
 For example, a stock with a P/E of 20 will likely have a higher Valuation score than a stock with a P/E of 40.
 The Quality score increases as measures of Quality increase.
 For example, a stock with consistent YoY earnings growth of 15% will likely have a higher Quality score than a stock whose earnings have consistently decreased.